ebzzry/ebzzry.github.io/en/src/markdown.md

 >“The laws that govern circumstances are abolished by new circumstances.”<br>
 >―Napoleon Bonaparte

 I like writing in Markdown—it’s readable, lightweight, and portable.
-It’s plain text so you won’t need special applications to read or write with it.
-In this article, I’ll post my guidelines on how I write Markdown files.
+It’s plain text so you don’t need special applications to read or write with it.
+In this article, I post my guidelines on how I write Markdown files.
 I follow a certain set of rules so that my files look consistent with one another, and so that GNU Emacs will be able to format it nicely.